Jody Deming

 Jody W. Deming (born July 2, 1952) is an American oceanographer.
 She is a professor of Oceanography and a marine microbiologist at the University of Washington (UW).
 Her research interests include studies of cold adapted microbes in their relation to astrobiology, biotechnology, and bioremediation.
 She is known for her extensive field work, being involved in over 50 nautical research expeditions.
 Deming is also the cofounder of the UW Astrobiology Extremophile Laboratory.

 Education

 Deming graduated cum laude from Smith College in Massachusetts in 1974 with a Bachelors in Biological Sciences specializing in Botany.
 She was also awarded a Smith College Piano Scholarship during her undergraduate career.
 In 1981, Deming received her PhD in Microbiology at the University of Maryland with Rita Colwell as her thesis advisor.

 Career

 In 1970's, Deming developed microbial detection systems for unusual habitats for NASA.

-Deming is a professor and researcher at University of Washington.
+Deming is a professor and researcher at the University of Washington.
+Deming joined the faculty in 1988 and has directed the Marine Bioremediation Program and the Future of Ice Initiative and works as a founding member of the UW Astrobiology dual PhD Program.

-Deming is the Editor-in-chief of Elementa's Ocean Science.
+Deming is the Editor-in-chief of the nonprofit, open access journal, Elementa Ocean Science of Anthropocene.